Shah Ismail Dehlvi

-Shah Ismail Dehlvi (26 April, 1779 - 6 May, 1831) was an Indian Islamic scholar and Salafi-oriented Sufi and theologian.
-He was an active member in the jihad proclaimed by Sayyid Ahmad of Raebareli with the support of Pashtun tribes against the Sikh Empire, which ruled northwest India with their base in Punjab in the early half of the 19th century.
-He is considered as an important influence on the Ahl-i Hadith and the Deobandi movement.
+Shah Isma’il Dehlvi (26 April, 1779 - 6 May, 1831) was an Indian Sunni Muslim scholar, Naqshbandi Sufi reformer, Hanafi jurist, and theologian.
+He, alongside Syed Ahmad Barelvi, was a founding figure of Tariqah-i-Muhammadiyah, an Islamic reformist and jihad movement against the Sikh Empire, which later spearheaded decades-long anti-colonial uprisings across various regions of British India.
+He is considered as an important influence on the Ahl-i Hadith and the Deobandi movements.